Mohammer5/generate-class-value/README.md

 # Generate Class Value

-This package purpose is to reduce the complexity of creating dynamic class names.
+This package purpose's is to reduce the complexity of creating dynamic class names.
 It's been used in a react environment so far but works in any other environment as well.